 The rules expressly prohibit deliberately splitting contracts to bring them below these thresholds.

 – £122,976 for the procurement of supplies and so-called Part A services by Central Government bodies

 – £189,330 for the procurement of supplies and Part A services by other public sector bodies

 The Public Contracts Regulations 2015

-After enacting the 2014 EU Procurement Directives, the government worked to prioritise the Public Contracts Directive for early implementation, in order to deregulate and simplify the rules for where most procurement spend, and activity takes place.
+After enacting the 2014 EU Procurement Directives, the government worked to prioritise the Public Contracts Directive for early implementation, in order to deregulate and simplify the rules for where most procurement spend and activity takes place.
 On 26 February 2015, the implementation of the Public Contracts Regulations 2015 took effect, enabling buyers to speed up their procurements in a more streamlined manner, with the onus on getting the right supplier and best tender in accordance with sound commercial practice.

 Companies buying supplies, services or works for central government, a non-ministerial department, executive agency, or non-departmental public body, must follow the procedures detailed within the Public Contracts Regulations before awarding a contract to suppliers.
 Wider public sector bodies, such as local government, health and education are also subject to the Public Contracts Regulations.

-Public procurement is also subject to the World Trade Organisation Government Procurement Agreement, which upholds much of what has already been mentioned, including open, fair and transparent conditions.
+Likewise, public procurement is also subject to the World Trade Organisation Government Procurement Agreement, which upholds much of what has already been mentioned, including open, fair and transparent conditions.